shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/06-jupyter-on-cirrus/jhub-dask.md

 [Dask](https://www.dask.org/) is a flexible parallel computing library for Python that helps scale common scientific libraries like NumPy, Pandas, and Xarray.
 It offers a smooth path to parallel processing without requiring a full rewrite of existing code.

-At its core, Dask consists of three key components:
+Dask works by splitting your job into many small tasks that can run in parallel.
+At its core it relies on three key components:

 - **Client** - the interface through which your code interacts with Dask
 - **Scheduler** - coordinates the execution of tasks